-California really does have everything.
-In the same state that has the tallest mountain in the US, Hollywood, and some of the oldest living trees in the world, also sits the strange and remarkable thoroughly Danish town known as Solvang.
-Only a short distance off Highway 101, Solvang is a fantastic place to visit and an excellent spot for a weekend getaway, here is my list of things you must explore, eat and stay at while there.
+California really does have a little bit of everything.
+In the same state that has the tallest mountain in the US (Mt Whitney), Hollywood, and some of the oldest living trees in the world, also sits the strange and remarkable Danish town known as Solvang.
+Only a short distance off Highway 101, Solvang is a fantastic place to visit and an excellent spot for a weekend getaway, here is my list of things to explore, restaurants to eat at and places to stay at while there.

 Mortenson’s Danish Bakery

 Pretty much everything at Mortensen’s is good, and it is my go-to spot for pastries.
-They make it all fresh, and people come from miles around to sample the delicacies.
+They make them in house, and people come from miles around to sample the delicacies.
 My personal favorite is the Danish Waffle, but you really can’t go wrong with any of the Danishes or puff pastries.

 Bit O’ Denmark

 Bit O’ Denmark is one of Solvang’s most popular restaurants, and it packs a lot of Danish charm.
 The meal is a traditional smorgasbord of all you can eat Danish fare.
 It can be pricey, but it is an excellent way to try traditional dishes.

 One of the most well-known stores in Solvang is the shoe shop with the giant wooden shoe sitting outside.
 I have seen people put their kids in the shoe for pictures and do pretty much every other type of pose you could imagine.
 If you are looking to buy shoes, they have a wide assortment as well with all of the brands you would expect.

 Hans Christian Anderson Museum

 This small museum located on the second floor of a fantastic bookstore in Solvang.
 It is a great place to come and see the history of one of the most famous Danish authors.